Yaniv, Vyshhorod Raion, Kyiv Oblast: History

 Part of the (now defunct) Chernobyl Raion, ten years after the construction of the nuclear plant in 1970, Yaniv became administratively part of the new adjacent city of Pripyat, founded in the same year.
 Immediately after the Chernobyl disaster, on April 27, 1986, the 100 villagers were completely evacuated and resettled elsewhere, due to the high level of radioactive contamination.
 Because of the impossibility of effective decontamination of most buildings, they were destroyed and buried in 1987.

 The village, deregistered on April 1, 2003, is included in the "10 Km Zone" of the Chernobyl Exclusion Zone.
-De jure, it still belongs to Pripyat, which didn't lose its status of "city of regional significance", but is de facto part of Vyshhorod Raion.
+De jure, it belongs to Pripyat, which didn't lose its status of "city of regional significance", but is de facto part of Vyshhorod Raion.

-From February to April 2022, Yaniv was occupied by Russia as a result of the 2022 invasion.
+From February to April 2022, Yaniv was occupied by Russian forces as a result of the Russian invasion of Ukraine.

 Geography

 Located just south of the cooperative market building of Pripyat, and next to the Bridge of Death, Yaniv is a tiny village 2 km far from the nuclear plant, 18 from the town of Chernobyl, and circa 20 from the Belarusian border.